csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 Using square brackets in your class attributes is valid, and won’t trip browsers up (I’ve tested this personally in browsers as far back as IE7–8).

+As we shall see next, though, this being valid does not free us from the chance of errors occurring.

 ## Errors

 As I mentioned previously, however, this method is not without its drawbacks, so